dhelgerson/ObsidianVault/build-systems.md

 - overly reliant on .cmake files
 - can also be augmented by pkgconfig
 - at the mercy of the dev to write a good/portable Cmakelist.txt
+## What about Make?
+- not a build system (exceptions exist)
+- simply expedites the running of compile lines
 ## Examples
 ### btop
 - easy example, mostly relies on bottom-most system libs